-When you’ve been around for two centuries, you develop an impressive arsenal of spectres.
+When you’ve been around for over two centuries, you develop an impressive arsenal of spectres.
 Are they the product of an over active imagination, a sad coincidence or a genuine ghosty?
 You decide…

 1. The final bow